jeffreykegler/old_kollos/notes/misc/linear_space.md

     until we reach the end of the input.

 ## Some details

-The above may seem complex,
-but that's because it is fully general.
-In practice it should be
-considerably simply than many programming tasks
--- in fact, it could
-be automated.

 It would be quite possible, for example, to modify Marpa so that it monitors memory and, if usage passes a limit,